Menu

 Seasonal Guide

 Dry Season (May–Oct): Cooler temperatures (19–26 °C), lower humidity, clear skies.
-Best for reef trips, outdoor activities, and hiking.
-Peak tourist season.
+Best for reef trips, hiking, and outdoor activities.
+Peak tourist season — book tours in advance.
+Whale migration passes (June–August).

-Wet Season (Nov–Apr): Warm and humid (24–31 °C) with afternoon storms.
-Lush green landscapes, fewer crowds, great diving visibility, and stinger-net protected swimming.
+Wet Season (Nov–Apr): Warm and humid (24–31 °C) with afternoon tropical storms.
+Lush green landscapes, fewer crowds, great diving visibility.
+Note: marine stingers are present in coastal waters November–May — always swim in stinger-net enclosures or wear a stinger suit.

 Visitor Tips